Sámi people: Reindeer husbandry

 Reindeer husbandry has been and still is an important aspect of Sámi culture.
-Traditionally the Sámi lived and worked in reindeer herding groups called siidat, which consist of several families and their herds.
+Traditionally, the Sámi lived and worked in reindeer-herding groups called siidat, which consisted of several families and their herds.
 Members of the siida helped each other with the management and husbandry of the herds.
 During the years of forced assimilation, the areas in which reindeer herding was an important livelihood were among the few where the Sámi culture and language survived.

-Today in Norway and Sweden, reindeer husbandry is legally protected as an exclusive Sámi livelihood, such that only persons of Sámi descent with a linkage to a reindeer herding family can own, and hence make a living off, reindeer.
+In Norway and Sweden, reindeer husbandry is legally protected as an exclusive Sámi livelihood, such that only persons of Sámi descent with a linkage to a reindeer-herding family can own, and hence make a living off, reindeer.
 Presently, about 2,800 people are engaged in reindeer herding in Norway.
 In Finland, reindeer husbandry is not exclusive and is also practiced to a limited degree by ethnic Finns.
 Legally, it is restricted to EU/EEA nationals resident in the area.
 In the north (Lapland), it plays a major role in the local economy, while its economic impact is lesser in the southern parts of the area (Province of Oulu).

-Among the reindeer herders in Sámi villages, the women usually have a higher level of formal education in the area.
+Among reindeer herders in Sámi villages, the women usually have a higher level of formal education.